zoekdestep/veracode-ado-pipelines/README.md

 - *pipelines/veracode-policy-scan* -- To scan while production code is being introduced into the main branch.
 - *pipelines/template/veracode-sandbox* -- Templated pipeline to enable multiple teams to quickly build their own sandbox scan.
 - *pipelines/template/azure-key-vault-secrets* -- Template to download Azure Key Vault secrets into other pipelines.

+Feel free to reach out when you have any questions!